tommyettinger/colorful-gdx/README.md

     darkening or other adjustments.

-In the library, there's the basic shader code in `Shaders.java` (and convenience methods that construct SpriteBatch objects using those shaders), predefined packed-float colors in `Palette.java`, and quite a lot of methods for manipulating those colors as floats in `FloatColors.java`.
-The newer method involving a tweak requires using a ColorfulBatch instead of a SpriteBatch, but the API is almost the same, and is in `ColorfulBatch.java`.
+In the library, there's the basic shader code in `Shaders.java` (and convenience methods that construct SpriteBatch objects using those shaders), predefined packed-float colors in `ycwcm/Palette.java`, and quite a lot of methods for manipulating those colors as floats in `FloatColors.java` and `ycwcm/ColorTools.java`.
+The newer method involving a tweak requires using a ColorfulBatch instead of a SpriteBatch, but the API is almost the same, and is in `ycwcm/ColorfulBatch.java`.
 If you use a ColorfulBatch, you should also use ColorfulSprite instead of Sprite if you want to set a tweak per-sprite, but even a standard Sprite will render correctly.

 The palette used is a slight adjustment on DawnBringer's Aurora palette, a 256-color palette that gets less attention than his smaller pixel art palettes, but that has excellent coverage of most colors.
 The names used for colors in it are